Eddie Cochran: Death

 Vincent and Sheeley returned to the United States after the accident.
 Cochran's body was flown home, and after a funeral service was buried on April 25, at Forest Lawn Memorial Park in Cypress, California.
+In August 1960, Sheeley told Photoplay magazine, that Cochran said to her on his last day, just before entering the taxi to the airport, "You know, Shari, I've got a queer feeling that Fate's not going to let us [be together].
+Something awful is going to happen— I can feel it."

-Martin was convicted of dangerous driving, fined £50 (and in default of payment six months imprisonment), and disqualified from driving for 15 years.
+Martin was convicted of dangerous driving, fined £50 (and in default of payment six months' imprisonment), and disqualified from driving for 15 years.
 His driving disqualification was lifted on May 7, 1968, after the judge at Bristol Assizes determined that Martin "had suffered considerable financial hardship".
 The car and other items from the crash were impounded at the local police station until a coroner's inquest could be held.
 David Harman, a police cadet at the station, who would later become known as Dave Dee of the band Dave Dee, Dozy, Beaky, Mick & Tich, is said to have played on Cochran's Gretsch 6120 guitar while it was held at the station.

 There is a plaque marking the site of the car crash on Rowden Hill.
 There is also a memorial stone on the grounds of St Martin's Hospital in Bath, commemorating Cochran's death.
 The stone was restored in 2010 on the 50th anniversary of his death and can be found in the old chapel grounds at the hospital.
 A memorial plaque was also placed next to the sundial at the back of the old chapel.
 The Eddie Cochran Memorial Project spearheaded a fundraising campaign in 2018 to restore the plaque and install a brand new "Three Steps to Heaven" base at the Chippenham crash site.

+While they were preparing to board their taxi, Vincent and Cochran rebuffed musician Tony Sheridan's request to ride along with them, resulting in Sheridan avoiding involvement in the accident.